ryan-mcclue/unsw/comp3231/week1.md

   Condition variable used to wait inside monitor or signal process to resume (Seems better to use a condition variable first, then a semaphore if required) (easier to reason about an explicit critical region; and get more flexibility with lock)

+cvs typically implemented with mesa semantics so:
+ - are not woken up immediately in any order
+ - spurious wakeups possible (so always wait in a loop on a variable check) (no spurious wakeups for semaphores)

 bounded-buffer has a consumer and a producer